Protocol I to the Geneva Conventions: Israel

 Israel has not ratified the Additional Protocol I to the Geneva Conventions.
 According to legal scholar and human rights attorney Noura Erakat, this allows the Israeli government to recognize the Israeli-Palestinian conflict as neither a civil war ('non-international armed conflict’ or NIAC) nor a war against a liberation movement ('international armed conflict’ or IAC).
 This way, force used by Palestinian factions can be deemed illegal and illegitimate.

 Russia

-On 16 October 2019, President Vladimir Putin signed an executive order and submitted a State Duma bill to revoke the statement accompanying Russia's ratification of the Additional Protocol I, accepting the competence of the Article 90(2) International Fact-Finding Commission.
+On 16 October 2019, President Vladimir Putin signed an executive order and submitted a State Duma bill to revoke the statement accompanying Russia's ratification of the Additional Protocol I, which previously accepted the competence of the Article 90(2) International Fact-Finding Commission.
 The bill was supplied with the following warning:Exceptional circumstances affect the interests of the Russian Federation and require urgent action. … In the current international environment, the risks of abuse of the commission's powers for political purposes by unscrupulous states who act in bad faith have increased significantly.

 United States

 The United States has not ratified the Additional Protocol I to the Geneva Conventions.
+Its main objection was to Article 1(4) (detailed below), regarding non-state actors.

+Background

+The International Committee of the Red Cross (ICRC) brought a wide range of countries together to form the Diplomatic Conference on the Reaffirmation and Development of International Humanitarian Law Applicable in Armed Conflicts (the Diplomatic Conference).
+"After three years of deliberation, the Diplomatic Conference drafted and submitted Additional Protocols I and II to the 1949 Geneva Conventions."